How Can I Stop Committing Sin?

 The more he focuses on keeping the law, the more his sinful nature rebels.
 The more his sin nature rebels, the more frightened and joyless he becomes.
 Paul describe this condition: “For what I will to do, that I do not practice; but what I hate, that I do.”
 (Romans 7:15).

-But God provided all the grace necessary to overcome sin.
+Praise the Lord!
+For He provided all the grace necessary to overcome sin.
 God gave us the law so that we would be aware of our sin and turn to Him for help, power and strength (Romans 3:19-20; Galatians 3:23-26).
 While the law is good because it is a reflection of God’s nature and His perfection, it can never save us.
 It is Christ who fulfills the law in us (Matthew 5:17).

-The only way to break the cycle and stop sinning is to abide in Christ and rejoice in the power of His love that was shown in the Cross.
-The joy of salvation comes from accepting the fact that God’s grace is really sufficient and very effective in transforming our evil nature into good nature.
+Through the daily study of the Scriptures and prayer, the believer can have a constant connection with God, who will enable the believer to have full victory over every weakness and sin.
+Then, the joy of salvation comes from accepting the fact that God’s grace is really sufficient and very effective in transforming our evil nature into good nature.
 God can certainly change us and conform us to the image of Christ, and that it is His work, not ours (Philippians 1:6; Philippians 2:13; Hebrews 13:20-21).

-Once this reality is truly grasped, sin loses its power “But where sin abounded, grace did much more abound.”
-(Romans 5:20).
+Once this reality is truly grasped, sin loses its power.
+“But where sin abounded, grace did much more abound” (Romans 5:20).
 If the devil can make us sin, then God can certainly make us not sin.
-The good works, God accomplishes through us, are done because of love and joy rather than out of fear “for the joy of the LORD is your strength.”
-(Nehemiah 8:10).
+The good works, God accomplishes through us, are done because of love and joy rather than out of fear “For the joy of the LORD is your strength” (Nehemiah 8:10).